The Smart Way to Ask for Coaching Client Referrals

 1. Existing Clients

-Your existing customer base who have positive results from your life coaching are in a good position to vouch for you.
+If they have experienced positive results from your coaching, they are likely to vouch for you.
 They’re also ideal candidates to ask for a testimonial

 2. Leads Who Didn’t Convert